 November to May is stinger season on Fitzroy Island in Queensland.
 Dangerous Irukandji and Box Jellyfish are abundant in the waters of the Great Barrier Reef in Australia during the Summer.
 Swimming is possible on Fitzroy Island but lycra stinger suits should be worn in the water.
 Stinger suits can be hired on the Island for a Fitzroy Island day trip.

-The Island is large enough that you can escape from other visitors and enjoy the peace and tranquillity of the rainforest.
+The Island is large enough that you can escape from other visitors and enjoy the peace and tranquility of the rainforest.
 And there are enough facilities for a comfortable visit with plenty of adventure activities to keep you busy.

 Walking through the forest to Nudey Beach is a highlight and it’s a real thrill to catch a glimpse of this picture-perfect beach as you approach from the point and emerge through the trees onto the sandy shore.